jean0t/snippetbox-project-in-go/README.md

 # snippetbox-project-in-go

-*Project made following the book "Let's Go" to learn about network apps in Golang* *The CSS and HTML are not mine, but all the Go code is*
+*Project made following the book "Let's Go" to learn about network apps in Golang.*
+*The CSS and HTML are not mine, but all the Go code is*